xolox/python-vcs-repo-mgr/README.rst

    This is useful when you're building a package based on revisions from multiple VCS repositories.
-By taking changes in all repositories into account when generating version numbers you can make sure that your version number is bumped with every single change.
+By taking changes in all repositories into account when generating version numbers you can make sure that your version number is bumped with every single change."
-   "
    ``--vcs-control-field``,"Print a line containing a Debian control file field and value.
 The field name will be one of ""Vcs-Bzr"", ""Vcs-Hg"" or ""Vcs-Git"".
-The value will be the repository's remote location and the selected revision (separated by a ""#"" character).
+The value will be the repository's remote location and the selected revision (separated by a ""#"" character)."
-   "
    "``-u``, ``--update``","Create/update the local clone of a remote repository by pulling the latest changes from the remote repository.
-This option is used in combination with the ``--repository`` option.
+This option is used in combination with the ``--repository`` option."
-   "
    "``-m``, ``--merge-up``","Merge a change into one or more release branches and the default branch.

    By default merging starts from the current branch.
 You can explicitly